ftrackhq/ftrack-connect-maya-publish/doc/overview.rst

 Below is a list of limitations in regards to the Developer / TD aspect of the
 tool:

-*   At the moment there are not good :term:`event hooks` to use.
-Examples that we may support.
+*   At the moment there are limited support for modifying the shipped asset plugins.
 *   Validation :term:`pyblish plugin` are not yet supported.
 *   The shipped :term:`pyblish plugin` are sourced by the :term:`ftrack-python-api` rather than when calling